8BitFate/agda-regex/README.md

 ## agda-regex
-Implementing a derivate based regular expression engine in Agda
+Implementing a derivate based regular expression engine in Agda with the goal of formalizing modern Regex features.

+## Goals

+- Implement and proove derivate based matching for "rich" regular expression (has complemet and intersection)
+- Implement and proove NFA and DFA transformations (both from regex and to regex)
+- Try to formalize modern regex engine like backtracking and prove it
+- Create a reasonably efficient binary to match regular expressions

+### Sidegoals

+- Learn to use the agda javascript backend
+- (optional) Compile javascript to LLVM IR and optimise it wiht LLVM tools

 ## Literature used: